jfialkowski/gorestapi/README.md

 TODO:

 DONE - Add Employeed ID to each record
+DONE - Pass Employees STRUCT from handlers to InsertEmployee TLS CLient Cert authentication for POST/PATCH URI's Swagger for the API
-Pass []Employees from handlers to InsertEmployee Create Methods to update employees with PATCH
+Create Methods to update employees with PATCH
 Create Methods to Delete employees with POST
-TLS CLient Cert authentication for POST/PATCH URI's Clean up the code
+Clean up the code
-Swagger for the API
 Update the README.md